4 Setting Policy and Communicating Expectations

 Creating a Course AI Policy

 Course AI policies set clear expectations about acceptable and unacceptable uses of AI tools.
 Policies should clearly state how AI tools can be ethically used for coursework as well as procedures for documenting AI use on assignments.
 Depending on institutional and departmental protocols, there may be a set policy that instructors need to share with their class, or instructors may be able to set their own or co-create a policy with their students.
-In any case, instructors must ensure that their course’s AI policy aligns with their institution’s policy on AI use, and are also responsible for following institutional policies regarding consistency across different sections of a course and courses within a program.
+In any case, instructors must ensure that their course’s AI policy aligns with their institution’s policy on AI use, and are also responsible for following institutional policies regarding consistency across different sections of a course, and across courses within a program.

 Several RRC Polytech instructors have reported success in engaging classes in establishing a course AI policy.
 Two RRC Polytech communication instructors conducted activities in which the classes were divided into groups and asked to draft lists of acceptable and unacceptable uses for AI tools on upcoming assignments.
 Subsequently, each group shared their lists, and the class collaboratively developed an AI policy for their course.
 In some cases students set stricter policies than the instructor would have chosen.[3]
 Indeed, many students want to engage with AI tools but don’t want to miss out on developing critical thinking and other key skills.[4]